DanielShamir93/DanielShamir93/README.md

   :boy: My name is Daniel Shamir.

-  :student: I'm a Fullstack deveoper.
+  :student: I'm a Fullstack developer.

   :man_technologist: At the moment, I'm working on my own personal web development projects